in-a-quantum-world/papers-and-learnings/quantum-computing/README.md

 # Quantum Computing

-> Quantum computing platforms, photonics (Quandela), and the state of the field.
+> Honouring my interest in quantum computing despite what others are saying about the state of the field.
 *6 items · saved between 2026-04-01 and 2026-04-19 · from my [Raindrop.io](https://raindrop.io) collection*

 ## Contents